Dantistnfs/telegram-genetic-bot/README.md

 # Telegram Gene Bot

-Small bot who created to help you in your gene-lab practice.
+Small bot that was created to help you in your gene-lab practice.

 ## Avalible functions